dwalters18/cxt-skunkworks/docs/PRD-Overview.md

 **Version:** 1.0
 **Date:** July 3, 2025
-**Authors:** Product Team
+**Authors:** David Walters

 ---

 ## 1. Executive Summary

 ### 1.1 Project Vision
-The TMS Skunkworks project is an advanced, event-driven Transportation Management System designed to revolutionize logistics operations through real-time analytics, intelligent dispatching, and seamless integration of cutting-edge technologies.
+The "CXT Skunkworks" project is an advanced, event-driven Transportation Management System designed to revolutionize logistics operations through real-time analytics, intelligent dispatching, and seamless integration of cutting-edge technologies.
 This system represents a modern approach to TMS architecture, leveraging polyglot persistence, stream processing, and AI/ML capabilities to deliver unprecedented operational visibility and efficiency.

 ### 1.2 Core Mission
 To build a comprehensive, scalable, and intelligent TMS that serves as both a production-ready logistics platform and a learning laboratory for modern distributed systems, event-driven architectures, and real-time analytics technologies.